adamDilger/resume/resume.typ

     time: "Jan 2018 - Feb 2020"
   )

   Mid-level developer tasked with providing managed services to a range of products and technologies.
-In this role I worked with business analysts and clients directly to triage, scope and deliver bugfixes and enhancements in a montly release cycle.
+In this role I worked with business analysts and clients directly to triage, scope and deliver bugfixes and enhancements in a monthly release cycle.

   Projects:
   - _*Aurora PAYG+*_
     - ReactJS frontend with d3.js charts component
-    - .NET Web API deployed on Azure infrastructure, built with TeamCity CI
+    - C\#/.NET Web API deployed on Azure infrastructure, built with TeamCity CI
   	- ReactNative mobile application
   - _*Betfair Live*_
     - ReactJS frontend with VictoryCharts component